cgshep/rile/README.md

 ## Features

-+ (Ongoing) Integration of an encryption unit before the fetch stage.
++ Integrates encryption/decryption of encrypted instructions in memory at the fetch stage.
 + Supports the RV32I ISA using a non-pipelined CPU with a single-cycle instruction fetch, decode, and execution stage.
 + A simple virtual RAM into which test programs (ELF binaries) are loaded.
   -  The [official RISC-V ISA tests](https://github.com/riscv-software-src/riscv-tests/) can be used for this purpose (see below).